theorangepotato/programming-languages-2019/lambda-calculus-2.md

 # Lambda Calculus 2

+**Learning Outcomes:** After having worked through the exercises and homework, students will be able to

+- explain and perform capture avoiding substitution,
+- interpret (=execute) lambda calculus programs.

 ## Syntax of LambdaNat

 Later in the course we will see why lambda calculus is Turing complete.
 Despite only having abstraction and application, a rich repertoire of data and control can be encoded, including data types such as Booleans, numbers, and lists as well as control flow operations such as if-then-else and loops/recursion.